 Harris Fields, adjacent to the Recreation Center, is the 25 acre sports complex for use by Kettering students.
 The rectangular portion contains areas for two soccer fields or two flag football fields or two lacrosse fields.
 This section is lit by Musco Lighting, the premier sports lighting company in the world.
 Softball can be played on 4 fields, complete with backstops and crushed limestone infields.
 Lacrosse and soccer also utilize the outfields for club practices and games.
 Informal play, the popular IM Sports program and club sports all utilize Harris Fields.
 Students, faculty and staff are also active on the .62 mile (1K) walking/jogging path that circumscribes the sports fields.

 The McKeachie picnic pavilion is a covered picnic area that features picnic tables, barbeque grilles, lighting and electrical power for student reserved or informal use.
 Adjacent to the pavilion are two sand volleyball courts that are very popular with students for IM play and pick up games.
 A synthetic grass golf green completes the outdoor recreational opportunities for students.

-Numerous trees and shrubs have been planted and the complex is fenced in and the area bordering University Avenue features faux wrought iron fencing and brick columns offering a distinctive look to one of the entrances to campus.
+Numerous trees and shrubs have been planted and the complex is fenced in and the area bordering University Avenue features decorative fencing and brick columns offering a distinctive look to one of the entrances to campus.
 The entire complex provides a first class venue for student recreation.

 The Flint River Trail is a paved trail running along the Flint River from downtown Flint to the northern edge of Flint and on to either Bluebell Beach or Stepping Stone Falls.
 The trail is almost continuously asphalt and is suitable for walking, jogging, and/or biking and passes through the Kettering campus.